nguyendactrung/realm-mobile-database/README.md

 ## What is Realm

-Realm is not an ORM, and is not built on top of SQLite.
-Instead we’ve built a full database for mobile app developers
+> Realm is not an ORM, and is not built on top of SQLite.

-Realm is the first database built from the ground-up to run directly inside phones, tablets and wearables, and the fruit of several years of labor since we came out of YCombinator.
+> Realm is the first database built from the ground-up to run directly inside phones, tablets and wearables, and the fruit of several years of labor since we came out of YCombinator.
 Realm uses very little resources, is incredibly easy to use, and lets you interact with your data faster than any current alternative.

 ```swift
 // Using Realm in Swift